bsquizz/ocdeployer/example/README.md

 2) Imports any needed secrets from the secrets local dir, or from a separate OpenShift project.
 NOTE: if any secrets exist with the same name in the project, they will be overwritten.
 3) Runs custom pre-deploy logic, if any is defined.
 4) For each stage, it deploys the components in the configured order.
 If the default `deploy` logic is not overwritten by a custom deploy method:
+    * the service-set env file is merged into the root-level env file.
-* the template is run through jinja2 processing first. jinja2 processing will use any values in the env.yaml that are not defined as 'parameters'
+    * using the env settings, the template is run through jinja2 processing first. jinja2 processing will use any values in the env config for each component that are not defined as 'parameters'
-* the template is then processed via `oc process -f` and the `parameters` defined in the env file are passed in.
+    * the template is then processed via `oc process -f` and the `parameters` defined on components in the env file are passed in.
 If a parameter exists in the env file but it is NOT defined in the template, it will not be passed in.
     * `oc apply` is run for the processed template.
-This means you can "re-deploy" over an existing deployment, and if items already exist the config for them is just overwritten.
+This means you can "re-deploy" over an existing deployment, and if items already exist, the config for them is just overwritten.
-5) Waits for any `DeploymentConfigs` that were just configured to reach "active" state (it waits for all components in a stage in parallel), then moves on to the next stage.
+5) Waits for any `BuildConfigs` that were just deployed to build successfully, and `DeploymentConfigs` that were just configured to reach "active" state, then moves on to the next stage. *NOTE* it waits for all components in parallel
 6) When all stages are completed in the service set, it runs custom post-deploy logic for the service set, if any is defined.